Explanatory alphabetical list of Romano-British place-names

 Rivet and Smith see Canovium as being the correct form of this name and Jackson believes this to be derived from hypothetical cano meaning 'reed'.

-Ravenna's Canubio, however, is in fact a river-name comprising the river-letter b used as a suffix to the old-style place-name Can, meaning 'steep hill'.
-Can was not a free-standing place-name but one element of the compound place-name Descecanglion, this being the name of the tribal centre of the Deceangli tribe.
-Descecanglion was a hillfort close to the river Conwy in North Wales.
-Descecanglubena was an alternative name to Ptolemy's Tuerobis for the river Conwy (numerous rivers had two names, one a name made up of river-letters and the other a name comprising a river-prefix or river-suffix, comprising one or more river-letters, attached to the name of a place on the river concerned).
-The Romans shortened Descecanglubena to Canubio (see the notes for Tuerobis in Chapter 19, 9) and then transferred the shortened river-name to the fort which they built at Caerhun.
+Ravenna's Canubio, however, appears to be based on a composite river-name Canubena comprising the river-letter b used as a suffix to the old-style place-name Can, meaning 'steep hill'.
+Can was not a free-standing place-name but one element of the compound place-name Descecanglanion, this being the name of the tribal centre of the Deceanglani tribe.
+Descecanglanion was most probably the hillfort known as Castell Caer Seion just west of the mouth of the river Conwy in North Wales.
+Descecanglubena was the composite river-name of the Conwy, comprising the place-name element Descecangl and the river-suffix ubena.
+The Romans shortened Descecanglubena to Canubena and then transferred the shortened river-name in the form Canubio to the fort which they built at Caerhun.

 The AI form shows the change from b to v.
 The change had evidently already taken place by the time the inscription RIB 2265 was produced (which Rivet and Smith date to AD 120-121), since this gives the spelling Kanovio.
 Again the changes in the vowels are of no consequence.